 Native Peoples Connections

-Native Peoples Connections is an Action Group under the Social Justice Council.
+Native Peoples Connections is an Action Group (NPCAG) under the Social Justice Council.

 To stay abreast of local events and tribal events open to the general public resources include: